microsoftgraph/microsoftgraph-postman-collections/README.md

 10. Expand the *Users* folder and click on *Get Users*.
 Then Click the **Send** button.

 You are now up and running with Microsoft Graph v1.0 collections.
 NOTE: that if you wish to run other APIs in the collection, you will need to consent the required permissions for your application.

+## Contribute

+You can contribute to this project by forking the repo and following the setup steps to import those files.
+When you've made your contributions in Postman editor, use the *File | Export* to overwrite the file in your forked branch.
+Then simply submit the forked branch as a PR back to this repo.